charanpanchagnula/certified-aws-solutions-architect-professional/06-monitoring/cloudwatch.md

 - Provides services to ingest, store and manage metrics
 - It is a public service - provides public space endpoints
-- Many services have native management plan integration with CloudWatch, for example EC2.
+- Many services have native management plane integration with CloudWatch, for example EC2.
 Also, EC2 provides external gathered information only, for metrics from inside an EC2 we can use CloudWatch agent
 - CloudWatch can be used from on-premises using the agent or the CloudWatch API
 - CloudWatch stores data in a persistent way
 - Data can be viewed from the console, CLI or API, but also CloudWatch also provides dashboards and anomaly detection
 - CloudWatch Alarms: react to metrics, can be used to notify or to perform actions
-- Instances in public subnet can connect to cloudwatch using Internet gateway and the instances in the private subnets can connect to the cloudwatch usig Interface Endpoint.
+- Instances in public subnet can connect to cloudwatch using Internet gateway and the instances in the private subnets can connect to the cloudwatch using Interface Endpoint.
+- CloudWatch sits in the AWS Public zone and it stores metrics and various services publish data into CW.

 ## CloudWatch - Data

 - **Namespace**: container for metrics e.g. AWS/EC2 for EC2 NS, AW/Lambda for lambda NS.
-Its possible to have same mertic name for different service, NS helps to segregate them.
+Its possible to have same metric name for different services, NS helps to segregate them.
 - **Data point**: timestamp, value, unit of measure (optional)
-- **Metric**: time ordered set of data point.
+- **Metric**: time ordered set of data points.
 Example of builtin metrics: `CPUUtilization`, `NetworkIn`, `DiskWriteBytes` for EC2
 - Every metric has a `MetricName` and a namespace e.g. CPUUtilization for AWS/EC2
-- **Dimension**: name/value pair, example: a dimension is the way for `CPUUtilization` metric to be separated from one instance to another
+- **Dimension**: name/value pair, example: a dimension is the way for `CPUUtilization` metric to be separated from one instance to another.
+You provide namespace, metric name and zero or more dimensions.
+Example: AWS/EC2 CPUUtilization Name=InstanceId, Value=i-11111111(cat), AWS/EC2 CPUUtilization Name=InstanceId, Value=i-222222222(dog)
-- Dimensions can be used to aggregate data, example aggregate data for all instances for an ASG
+- Dimensions can be used to aggregate data, example aggregate data for all instances for an ASG.
-- **Resolution**: standard (60 second granularity) or high (1 second granularity)
+- **Resolution**: standard (60 second granularity) or high (1 second granularity).
+This means for CPUUtilization, if you published 42% with a 60 second resolution, then it would be viewed as having 42% for that entire 60 second duration.
 - **Metric resolution**: minimum period that we can get one particular data point for
 - Data retention:
     - sub 60s granularity is retained for 3 hours
     - High resolution can be measured but they cost more.
-Resolution determines the minimum period which ca be specified and get a valid value.
+Resolution determines the minimum period which can be specified and get a valid value.
 Standard (60 Sec) ..
 High (1 Sec)
     - 60s granularity retained for 15 days
     - 5 min retained for 63 days
     - 1 hour retained for 455 days
 - As data ages, its aggregated and stored for longer period of time with less resolution
-- Statistics: get data over a period and aggregate it in a certain way
+- Statistics: get data over a period and aggregate it in a certain way (ex Min, Max, Sum, Average)
-- Percentile: relative standing of a value within the dataset
+- Percentile: relative standing of a value within the dataset (p95, p99)

 ## CloudWatch Alarms